Predictive-based Maintenance Makes Big Impact on Reliability for Pedernales Electric Cooperative

 With the new predictive approach, the cooperative can rely on valuable reports that flag specific components before catastrophic failure or outage occurs.
 The data included precise GPS locations, maps and images of each noted piece of equipment, helping to further improve the overall efficiency of its maintenance program.
 Knowing exactly where to go for repairs, crews can address vulnerable equipment during normal business hours rather than being dispatched after hours to areas where failure occurred.

-“We adopted a very non-traditional approach for our staff and linemen, who were used to driving down the road and looking at every piece of equipment,” Hicks said.
+“We adopted a very non-traditional approach for our staff and linemen, who were used to driving down the road and looking at every piece of equipment,” Donley said.
 “DRG’s asset

 health assessment with Exacter did the work for them.”